isaacnmm/pestpolicy-hugo2XX/content/posts/valspar-cabinet-paint/index.md

 layout: post
 ---

-First, does Valspar [[cabinet](https://pestpolicy.com/best-paint-for-kitchen-cabinets/) revamping paint](https://pestpolicy.com/how-to-paint-kitchen-cabinets-without-sanding/) need a primer?
+First, does Valspar [[cabinet](https://pestpolicy.com/best-paint-for-kitchen-cabinets/)revamping paint](https://pestpolicy.com/how-to-paint-kitchen-cabinets-without-sanding/)need a primer?
 Well, No!
 Valspar won't need a primer - it is simple to clear any blemishes with comfortable touch up in your kitchen and bathroom cabinets.

 On effectiveness, Valspar Cabinet is suitable for furniture cabinets and will be comfortable to touch up if there are chips, blemishes, or scuffs - only sand and apply the paint.
-I recommend using satin, gloss, or [semi-gloss paints](https://pestpolicy.com/best-paint-for-kitchen-cabinets/) for your kitchen cabinets - but avoid using Matte.
+I recommend using satin, gloss, or [semi-gloss paints](https://pestpolicy.com/best-paint-for-kitchen-cabinets/)for your kitchen cabinets - but avoid using Matte.
 Valspar Signature is resistant to stains, spills, and scratches - it's also mildew resistant.

 So, below I've shared how the Valspar Cabinet-Enamel Paint will be an excellent tool for reviving the outlook of your different home projects, including on trim and baseboards.